Skip to main content

 RMV Tips for Success

 The purchase and maintenance of a car in Massachusetts can be quite expensive.
 In addition to the cost of the car, you are required to pay insurance, as well as sales and excise taxes.
 Used cars are sold through dealers and privately through the classified section of newspapers.
 One great online source for car reviews and average prices is Edmunds.com.
-We recommend that you have used cars examined by a mechanic before you buy it, and ensure that you receive a certificate of ownership along with the bill of sale.
+We recommend that you have used cars examined by a mechanic before you buy them, and ensure that you receive a certificate of ownership along with the bill of sale.
 A good way to decrease the price of insurance is to bring a letter of recommendation from your insurance back home.
-There are some insurance companies that will even give you a discount if you provide them with a transcript of good grades.
+Some insurance companies will even give you a discount if you provide them with a transcript of good grades.

-Filing Taxes in the U.S.
+Taxes in the U.S.